-The artefacts that pass the criteria but show the higher IAPAR will be tested again during the AVA_VAN.1 evaluation.
+Those artefacts of which IAPAR is less than the maximum value but show one or more successful imposter presentations will be tested again during the AVA\VAN.1 evaluation.

-The [Toolbox] does not necessarily cover all biometric modalities, but only existing modalities with approved [Toolbox] tests can be used.
-If the developer wants to evaluate modalities not currently included in the [Toolbox], the developer and evaluator shall contact the BIO-iTC to work together to add the new modality and extend the [Toolbox].
+The developer can select any biometric modalities in FIA\MBV\EXT.1 (corresponding test instructions for each modality are included in the [Toolbox]).
+If the developer wants to evaluate modalities not currently included in FIA\MBV\EXT.1, the developer and evaluator shall contact the BIO-iTC to work together to add the new modality and extend the [Toolbox].
 Upon the BIO-iTC approval of this extension, the evaluator can proceed with PAD evaluation for the new modality.

 7.2.2.
-Justification for EAs for ATE_IND.1
+Justification for EAs for ATE\IND.1

-The EAs presented in this section are derived from ATE_IND.1-3, ATE_IND.1-4 and ATE_IND.1-7 and their verdicts will be associated with those work units.
+The EAs presented in this section are derived from ATE\IND.1-3, ATE\IND.1-4 and ATE\IND.1-7 and their verdicts will be associated with those work units.

-The [Toolbox] describes a test subset and test documentation that is sufficiently detailed to enable the tests to be reproducible (ATE_IND.1-3 and ATE_IND.1-4).
-The [Toolbox] also defines Pass/Fail criteria that support evaluator's decision (ATE_IND.1-7).
+The [Toolbox] describes a test subset and test documentation that is sufficiently detailed to enable the tests to be reproducible (ATE\IND.1-3 and ATE\IND.1-4).
+The [Toolbox] also includes information that support the evaluator's decision (ATE\IND.1-7).

 7.3.
-EA for AVA_VAN.1 (Vulnerability survey)
+EA for AVA\VAN.1 (Vulnerability survey)